Tailormap/tailormap-viewer/README.md

 ### Connecting to the PostgreSQL database

+To bind the port of the PostgreSQL database of the Docker Compose stack, add `docker-compose.db-port.yml` to the `COMPOSE_FILE` environment variable in the `.env` file when running `docker compose up`, see [above](#running-using-docker-compose).

 You can connect to the PostgreSQL database with `psql -h localhost -U tailormap tailormap` with the default password `tailormap`.

-The port PostgreSQL listens on can be customized using the `DB_PORT` variable in an `.env` file.
+The port PostgreSQL listens on can be customized using the `DB_PORT` variable in the `.env` file.

 ### Using a local Tailormap backend